lemonad/punched-card-cv/README.md

    to go through each potentially punched position to see if it is punched or not, again by counting background pixels.
 Each column forms a bit pattern.

-   (This is where handling perspective gets tricky and the current solution is not accurate enough.)

 3. Match this bit pattern with a fixed 64 character map (different punched cards can have different maps).